budivoogt/recipe_tracker/notes.md

 It was helpful to build UI tools that allowed me to easily reset the local stores and experiment with different isolated parts of the app.
 Therefore, it's smart to build things slowly and from the ground up moving forward.
 Instead when building this app I had built much of the logic without building the front-end and that resulted in issues.

 I also updated the Supabase package from auth-helpers to their new -ssr package.

+Modularized the Svelte components, where I separated the NewRecipeModal from the RecipeTable.svelte.

+Tomorrow I should continue with creating a modal that displays the properties of every recipe and making those fields editable.

 ## 2023-10-26